Alexey-Tsarev/ansibled/README.md

  - `zabbix-agent`: install zabbix-agent, setup server host
  - `docker`: install docker, docker-compose

-The `lamp-centos7/group_vars/all.yml` file contains main parameters
+The `centos7/group_vars/all.yml` file contains main parameters
 (change the `zabbix_server` value or comment if you don't use Zabbix).
-Put your host(s) configuration in the `lamp-centos7/host_vars` directory.
+Put your host(s) configuration in the `centos7/host_vars` directory.

-There is an example for Vagrant host in the `lamp-centos7/host_vars/vagrant-win.yml` file.
+There is an example for Vagrant host in the `centos7/host_vars/vagrant.yml` file.
 You may test this playbook using a Vagrant VM (https://atlas.hashicorp.com/centos/boxes/7) and then run the command:
 ~~~
-cd lamp-centos7; time ansible-playbook docker.yml -vvvv -i hosts --limit=vagrant-win; cd - > /dev/null
+cd centos7; time ansible-playbook docker.yml -vvvv -i hosts --limit=Vagrant; cd - > /dev/null
 ~~~